pbsudharsan/polus-plugins-dl/polus-segmentation/README.md

 1. Path to zarr file containing vector field and labels of the images.
 2. Path to unlabelled image collection.

-All the other arguments are default parameters but have default value.
-Check options for the default value.

-Things to keep in mind when choosing values for the arguments:
+All the other arguments are not necessary but have a default value.
+Check options for default values of the other arguments.
+Things to keep in mind when choosing values for these arguments:

 1. If 0 is passed as argument for diameter no rescaling of images is done.
 2. Choosing cyto/nuclei as arguments for pretrainedModel makes the plugin use weights released by